AlienMajik/pwnagotchi_plugins/README.md

 # MadHatter Plugin

-**Version:** 1.0.0
+**Version:** 1.2.1

 ## Description
 A universal enhanced plugin for various UPS HATs, providing battery indicators, voltage monitoring, auto-shutdown, customizable polling, UI optimization, error diagnostics, battery health tracking, and auto-detection of HAT types.
-Supports popular HATs like Pimoroni X1200, UPS Lite, Waveshare UPS C, PiSugar, SB Components UPS, Geekworm X750, and EP-0136, ensuring a seamless and reliable power management experience without cluttering the UI.
+Supports popular HATs like SupTronics X1200, UPS Lite, Waveshare UPS C, PiSugar, SB Components UPS, Geekworm X750, and EP-0136, ensuring a seamless and reliable power management experience without cluttering the UI.
+Now with improved charging detection and calibration for better accuracy on supported hardware.

 ## Key Stats
 The plugin tracks essential battery and system statistics to keep you informed about your Pwnagotchi's power status: